Witty and imaginative, this sci-fi novel will entertain readers young and old. Watch one man’s ingenuity help him survive on a barren alien planet.

 Marina Vladova is chair of the English Department and Creative Thinking Initiative coordinator at Andrews Osborne Academy.
 She has worked as a magazine editor and writer in New York and London before returning to Ohio to be closer to family and mentor young writers.

 Mars, on average, lies roughly 140,000,000 miles from Earth.
-The atmosphere is 96 percent carbon dioxide and 100 times thinner than Earth’s, allowing dangerous amounts of UV rays, as well as meteors, to reach the surface.
+The atmosphere is 96 percent carbon dioxide.
+It’s also 100 times thinner than Earth’s, allowing dangerous amounts of UV rays, as well as meteors, to reach the surface.
 Huge dust storms roam the planet, carving out canyons and valleys from the rust-stained surface.
 The land is pockmarked by hundreds of thousands of meteor craters.
 It is a barren planet—a frozen wasteland completely devoid of life … except for one lone individual: The Martian.

 The story itself is entertaining, but often predictable.
 Weir manages to throw us a few curveballs, just as the reader begins to believe that Watney’s situation is safe and stable.
 These challenges that Watney endures help to entice the reader; however, the major plot twists are foreshadowed by a sudden shift to a third-person omnipotent narrator that feels awkward and unnecessary.